The Global Goals

 I use my expertise and enthusiasm to teach the subjects and embedding generic employability skills into these subject:

-- Fluvial geomorphology and hydrology聽(particularly channel dynamics and suspended sediment transport)
+- Fluvial geomorphology and hydrology (particularly channel dynamics and suspended sediment transport)

 - 21st century river conservation and management

-- Remote sensing聽of rivers
+- Remote sensing of rivers

-- River rehabilitation聽(channel design, environmental monitoring and ecosystem service assessment and mapping)
+- River rehabilitation (channel design, environmental monitoring and ecosystem service assessment and mapping)

 - Ecosystem services